Dayne Walling

-Life

 Early life and education

-Walling was born on to two Flint schools educators.
+Walling was born on to two educators of Flint schools.
 In 1992, he graduated from Flint Central High School.

 Walling then earned a bachelor's degree in social relations from Michigan State University.
 He attended the University of Oxford on a Rhodes Scholarship getting a bachelor's in modern history.
 He followed that with a master's degree in urban affairs from Goldsmiths, University of London.

-Public life
+Career

 Walling began his public service career in the mayor's office in Washington, DC.
 For over two years, he worked as manager of research and communication.
 During that time, Walling was a founder and president of the Flint Club, a 501(c)(3) non-profit community organization.
 Walling had also served as U.S. Rep. Dale E. Kildee's Field coordinator and worked to get out the vote for National Voice.

 He then became a policy advocate for Urban Coalition of Minnesota and was a doctoral candidate at University of Minnesota.
 After an April 2004 Flint forum, Walling decided to move back to Flint to run for mayor.
 In May 2006, Walling and his family moved to Kensington Avenue in Flint.
 He worked for one year as a senior research fellow at the Genesee County Land Bank.